pdiveris/OfficeParty/README.md

 `./vendor/bin/sail up -d`

 After doing so, you should be able to see the one and only page with our listing by visiting http://localhost.
-Usually I add an extra package to support SSL but I don't want to make things unnecessarily complicated.
+Usually I add an extra package to support SSL, but I don't want to make things unnecessarily complicated.

+In addition, you can also run get the lust from the command line with a console command.
+That would be

+`./vendor/bin/sail artisan affiliates:list`

+###

 ### Testing